LocalsGG/scoreboard/README.md

    - Create Google OAuth “Web application” credentials in the Google Cloud Console.
    - Authorized redirect URI must be `https://<YOUR-PROJECT-REF>.supabase.co/auth/v1/callback`.
    - Paste the client ID/secret into Supabase and toggle Google on.
-3. Auth → Providers → **Discord**
-   - Create a Discord application at https://discord.com/developers.
-   - Under OAuth2, add the same redirect URI `https://<YOUR-PROJECT-REF>.supabase.co/auth/v1/callback`.
-   - Copy the client ID/secret into Supabase and enable the provider.

-Once those providers are toggled on, clicking either button in the UI will redirect users through the provider, land them back on `/dashboard`, and keep your session handling unchanged.
-If a provider is disabled, the form surfaces the Supabase error so nothing silently fails.
+Once the provider is toggled on, clicking the button in the UI will redirect users through Google, land them back on `/dashboard`, and keep your session handling unchanged.
+If the provider is disabled, the form surfaces the Supabase error so nothing silently fails.

 ## What to expect